 Mt.
 Ikoma and Mt.
 Shigi

 People looking to experience the more natural side of Nara should head to Kuragari-toge which combines a satisfying hike with deep history.
-This can be combined with a cultural experience at the nearby Hozanji Temple, which is home to an unusual Hindu-inspired elephant entity.
+This can be combined with a cultural experience at the nearby Hozanji Temple.

 Whether you want to take your time with each location or see as much as possible in a day, Nara City is a great base for your adventures.